xautomove/FutureDrive/README.md

 ## 🚀 Quick Start

-1. **Launch FutuerDrive**: Start the application and create a new project
+1. **Launch FutureDrive**: Start the application and create a new project
 2. **Environment Setup**: Use the visual environment manager to configure your development environment
 3. **Map Creation**: Create or import maps using the vector map editor
 4. **Topic Management**: Set up and monitor ROS topics for your autonomous driving system